In this article, we’re taking a detour from traditional banking to help you find and open the best international digital bank account.

-N26 is one of the more popular digital banking options in Europe.
+N26 is one of the more popular options in Europe.
 A major reason for this is that N26 provides a free account, gives you five free ATM withdrawals per month, and has no foreign transaction fees.
 But, naturally, anything “free” does come with some limitations.

 If you want to send transfers outside of Europe, N26 won’t be much help.
 That’s because the platform only supports transfers through the SEPA network.
 Of course, if you only use it for European transactions, then N26 is a great option.
 And, if you need to send and receive transfers internationally, you can always pair an N26 account with Transfewise.

 Transferwise is an online money transfer service that connects with your bank account.
-It has a range of benefits that we think most businesses and individuals should strongly consider adding it to their banking stack.
+It has a range of benefits that we think most businesses and individuals should strongly consider adding to their banking stack.
 It’s like a free “add-on” that makes banking better and gives you instant access to convenient, low-cost transfers.

 Of course, the vast majority of Transferwise benefits center around the fact that its users can easily (and affordably) send and receive international transfers.
 For example, Transferwise allows you to send international transfers in more than 20 currencies.
 Plus, you can send domestic transfers in more than 30 currencies.